ElmCast/.vim/README.md

 ### Plug ['morhetz/gruvbox'](https://github.com/morhetz/gruvbox)

-The gruvbox suite of color schemes is developed with an extreme level of care.
-It provides support for all the third party vim plugins you might use, and ships with hand crafted syntax overrides for many languages.
+The Gruvbox suite of color schemes is developed with an extreme level of care.
+It provides support for all the third party Vim plugins you might use, and ships with hand crafted syntax overrides for many languages.

 ```vim
 set background=dark
 colorscheme gruvbox
 ```

 The [gruvox-contrib](https://github.com/morhetz/gruvbox-contrib) repo also has support for most terminals.
-So go download the [itermcolors](https://raw.githubusercontent.com/morhetz/gruvbox-contrib/master/iterm2/gruvbox-dark.itermcolors) scheme and install it if you want the same look and feel outside of vim.
+So go download the [itermcolors](https://raw.githubusercontent.com/morhetz/gruvbox-contrib/master/iterm2/gruvbox-dark.itermcolors) scheme and install it if you want the same look and feel outside of Vim.

 ### Plug ['vim-airline/vim-airline'](https://github.com/vim-airline/vim-airline)

-Airline is a "lean & mean status/tabline for vim that's light as air."
+Airline is a "lean & mean status/tabline for Vim that's light as air."
 Its fast, looks great out of the box, and is infinitely customizable.
 And guess what?
 Gruvbox provides a great theme; no setup needed.
 I like to change the character that is used betwen sections in the status bar.

 ```vim
 let g:airline_left_sep= '░'